IBM/event-streams/_11.2/07-administering/02-cluster-health.md

 You can use {{site.data.reuse.short_name}} to export metrics to Prometheus.
 These metrics are otherwise only accessible through the Kafka command-line tools.
 This allows topic metrics such as consumer group lag to be collected.

 For an example of how to configure a Kafka Exporter, see [configuring the Kafka Exporter](../../installing/configuring#configuring-the-kafka-exporter).

+## JmxTrans (deprecated)

+JmxTrans can be used to push JMX metrics from Kafka brokers to external applications or databases.
+For more information, see [configuring JmxTrans](../../security/secure-jmx-connections#configuring-a-jmxtrans-deployment).

+{{site.data.reuse.jmx_deprecated}}

 ## Grafana